keystonejs/keystone/.changeset/filter-relationships-too.md

 "@keystone-6/fields-document": patch
 ---

-Fix the relationship fields to use preferred filters and sort order from the foreign list
+Fix the relationship fields to default to `initialFilter` and `initialSort` from the foreign list (if provided)